bellingeri/localPTZtime/readme.md

 # localPTZtime

 This MicroPython module allows the conversion of a timestamp with UTC timezone into other timezones expressed with the Posix Time Zone notation.
-Returns a date in ISO 8601 format.
+Can return a tuple in time_struct format or a string in ISO 8601 format.

 No dependencies on 'date', 'calendar', etc. modules; only 'time' and 're'.